-Arbonne Essentials Protein Shake Mix was my absolute favorite part of the 30 Days to Healthy Living Program.
+Arbonne Essentials Protein Powder Shake Mix was my absolute favorite part of the 30 Days to Healthy Living Program.
 It’s a vegan protein mix with vitamins and minerals, fiber, and some great additions.

-What is Arbonne Protein?
+What is Arbonne Protein Powder?

 Arbonne’s protein shake mix, as described on the Arbonne store, is:

 20 g of vegan protein with 24 vitamins and minerals and all essential amino acids to help support muscles and daily health.
-Our plant-powdered protein is derived from peas, rice and cranberries for optimum digestibility and satiety.
+Our plant-powered protein is derived from peas, rice and cranberries for optimum digestibility and satiety.
 This delicious Protein Shake Mix is clinically tested and certified to have a lower glycemic index, which means it tastes great and won’t cause a spike in blood sugar.

 Like all of Arbonne’s products, the Protein mix is vegan, which means that it isn’t derived from dairy, like many other protein powders.
 Dairy can cause gastrointestinal distress and is beginning to be understood as not as healthy as it was once thought.